 Here are our tips for keeping your animals cool while the sun shines.

 Your animals may drink more water than usual, so keep an eye on their water bowls.
-They may need filling with fresh, clean, cool water more often.
+They may need to be filled with fresh, clean, cool water more often.

 We all know to SLIP, SLOP, SLAP to avoid getting sunburnt and limit our risk of skin cancer, but have you thought about protecting your animal’s skin from the sun?